Tokyo

 What travellers ask us most

-What is the best season for a palace stay in Tokyo?+
+What is the best season for a luxury hotel stay in Tokyo?+

-We recommend October-November (autumn colours, ideal weather) or April-May (cherry blossom season) for a first stay.
-These periods account for 70% of palace bookings, with rates 40 to 60% higher.
-For the best value, January-February offers 40% reduced rates and rare intimacy, but often grey skies.
+We recommend October-November (autumn colours, ideal weather) or April-May (cherry blossom bloom) for a first stay.
+These periods account for 70 % of luxury hotel bookings, with rates 40 to 60 % higher.
+For better value for money, January-February offers 40 % discounts and rare intimacy, but often grey skies.
 Book 4 to 6 months ahead in high season.

-How much budget to plan for 3 nights in a Tokyo palace?+
+How much budget to plan for 3 nights in a Tokyo luxury hotel?+

-Which neighbourhood to choose for a first palace stay in Tokyo?+
+Which neighbourhood to choose for a first luxury hotel stay in Tokyo?+

-Akasaka and Roppongi concentrate the skyscraper palaces with spectacular views (**1 Hotel Tokyo**, **The Okura Tokyo**), direct metro access and international vibe.
-For a more historical stay, Marunouchi (**Palace Hotel Tokyo**, **The Tokyo Station Hotel**) offers proximity to the imperial gardens and heritage architecture.
-Repeat travellers favour Ebisu (**SLL Urban Suites**) for its residential scale and independent cafés.
+Akasaka and Roppongi concentrate the skyscraper luxury hotels with spectacular views (1 Hotel Tokyo, The Okura Tokyo), direct metro access and international vibe.
+For a more historical stay, Marunouchi (Palace Hotel Tokyo, The Tokyo Station Hotel) offers proximity to the Imperial Palace gardens and heritage architecture.
+Repeat travellers favour Ebisu (SLL Urban Suites) for its residential scale and independent cafés.

-Yes, but with nuances. **Palace Hotel Tokyo** and **Hotel Chinzanso Tokyo** (with its three-hectare garden) offer family rooms and children’s activities (adapted tea ceremonies, calligraphy classes).
-The skyscraper palaces (**BELLUSTAR TOKYO**, **1 Hotel Tokyo**) are more adult-oriented, with design spaces and gastronomic restaurants.
-All provide on-request babysitting (48-hour notice).
+Yes, but with nuances.
+Palace Hotel Tokyo and Hotel Chinzanso Tokyo (with its three-hectare garden) offer family rooms and children's activities (adapted tea ceremonies, calligraphy classes).
+Skyscraper luxury hotels (BELLUSTAR TOKYO, 1 Hotel Tokyo) are more adult-oriented, with design spaces and gastronomic restaurants.
+All provide babysitting on request (48h notice).

 Should you rent a car or is everything accessible by metro?+

-Tokyo’s metro is more than sufficient, with 13 lines and 285 stations covering the entire city.
-Palaces provide prepaid Suica cards, valid on all transport (5-10 €/day).
-A car is unnecessary and costly (parking 30-50 €/day, dense traffic).
-For excursions outside Tokyo (**Mount Fuji**, Hakone), palaces arrange private chauffeur transfers (500-800 €/day for two people).
+The Tokyo metro is more than sufficient, with 13 lines and 285 stations covering the entire city.
+Luxury hotels provide pre-paid Suica cards, valid on all transport (5-10 €/day).
+A car is unnecessary and expensive (parking 30-50 €/day, dense traffic).
+For excursions outside Tokyo (Mount Fuji, Hakone), luxury hotels organise private transfers with driver (500-800 €/day for two people).

-How to book starred restaurants from a palace?+
+How to book Michelin-starred restaurants from a luxury hotel?+

-Palace concierges are essential for access to 3★ tables like Kanda or **Sushi Saito**, which only accept recommendations.
-Allow 2 to 3 months’ notice for 3★, 3 to 4 weeks for 1-2★.
-Some palaces (**The Okura Tokyo**, **Palace Hotel Tokyo**) house in-house starred restaurants, easier to access.
+Luxury hotel concierges are essential for access to 3★ tables like Kanda or Sushi Saito, which only accept recommendations.
+Plan 2 to 3 months ahead for 3★, 3 to 4 weeks for 1-2★.
+Some luxury hotels (The Okura Tokyo, Palace Hotel Tokyo) house in-house Michelin-starred restaurants, easier to access.
 Contact the concierge upon booking the room to maximise chances.

-Yes, gaps reach 40 to 60% between high and low season.
+Yes, differences reach 40 to 60 % between high and low season.
 A room at 800-1 000 €/night in March-April or October-November drops to 450-650 € in January-February or July-August.
-Fuji-view suites (**BELLUSTAR TOKYO**, **1 Hotel Tokyo**) go from 1 500-2 000 € in high season to 900-1 200 € in low.
-Booking in low season offers the best value, with less crowded palaces and even more attentive service.
+Fuji-view suites (BELLUSTAR TOKYO, 1 Hotel Tokyo) go from 1 500-2 000 € in high season to 900-1 200 € in low.
+Booking in low season offers the best value for money, with less crowded luxury hotels and even more attentive service.

 Continue exploring